product review

 A note on what 'glass skin' actually means

-- Hydrating toner, in thin layers — verdict: the layering matters more than the product; one to three thin passes beats one heavy application.
-Anua's Heartleaf 77 Toner, built around 77% Houttuynia cordata per its own product page, is a reasonable fit here for skin that also needs calming.
+Anua's Heartleaf 77 Toner, built around 77% Houttuynia cordata per its own product page, is a reasonable fit here specifically for skin that also needs calming alongside hydration — not a required purchase for this step, but a legitimate one for that particular combination of needs.

-- Weekly exfoliation and sheet masks — verdict: one to two exfoliation sessions and one to three masks per week is the range cited in 2026 coverage of this routine — more than that risks working against the finish you're going for.
+Verdict: one to two exfoliation sessions and one to three masks per week is the range cited in 2026 coverage of this routine — more than that risks working against the finish you're going for, since over-exfoliation tends to create the exact redness and texture irregularity this routine is trying to avoid.

 A note on Rice 70 as an alternate toner